v-viksur/architecture-center/docs/microservices/tactical-ddd.md

     - Boundaries *across* aggregates should be loosely coupled.
     - An aggregate is a boundary of persistence.

-    Domain services and application services are also good candidates for microservices.
+    Domain services are also good candidates for microservices.
+Domain services are stateless operations across multiple aggregates.
+A typical example is a workflow that involves a few microservices.
+We'll see an example of this in the Drone Delivery application.

-4. Finally, consider non-functional requirements.
+3. Finally, consider non-functional requirements.
 Look at factors such as team size, data types, technologies used, scalability requirements, availability requirements, and security requirements.
 These factors may lead you to further decompose a microservice into two or more smaller services, or do the opposite and combine several microservices into one.

-    Here are some reasons to keep functionality within the same service:

-    - Communication overhead.
+4. Once you have identified the microservices in your application, validate your design against the following criteria.

+    - Each service has a single responsibility.
+    - There are no chatty calls between services.
 If splitting functionality into two services causes them to be overly chatty, it may be a symptom that these functions belong in the same service.
+    - Each service is small enought that it can be built by a small team working independently.
+A team for a single service should probably not be more than a dozen people (the "two-pizza rule").
+    - You haven't created inter-dependencies that will require services to be deployed in lock-step.
+It should always be possible to deploy a service without redeploying any other services.
+    - Services are not tightly coupled, and can evolve independently.
-    - Data consistency and integrity.
-Microservices maintain their own data stores, and sometimes it's important to maintain data consistency by putting functionality into a single service.
+    - Your service boundaries will not create problems with data consistency or integrity.
+Microservices maintain their own data stores, and sometimes it's important to maintain data consistency by putting functionality into a single microservice.
 That said, consider whether you really need strong consistency.
-There are strategies for addressing eventual consistency in a distributed system, and the benefits of decomposing
+There are strategies for addressing eventual consistency in a distributed system, and the benefits of decomposing services often outweight the costs of eventual consistency.

-    Here are some reasons to break up a service:

-    - To keep team sizes small.
-A team for a single service should probably not be more than a dozen people (the "two-pizza rule").
-    - To enable faster release velocity.
-    - To limit dependencies.
-    - To use different technologies or data stores.

 Above all, it's important to be pragmatic, and remember that domain-driven design is an iterative process.
 When in doubt, start with more coarse-grained microservices.
-It's easier to split apart a service later, than it is to refactor functionality across several services in production.
+Splitting a microservice into two smaller services is a easier than refactoring functionality across several existing microservices.

 ## Drone Delivery microservices